 Patricia Lagerstrom, Blessed Reader

-Acolytes: Serge Dutko, Joshua George, Mark Piro, and Daniel Craig
+Acolytes: Serge Dutko, Mark Piro, Elias Brown, and Daniel Craig

 The Parish Council is elected by the parishioners and exists to advise the clergy and help them carry out work of the church.